M4nuski/FTDI_CNC_Drill_Controller/README.md

 # FTDI_CNC_Drill_Controller
 USB controller for custom CNC drilling machine.

+Interface is a FTDI UM245R module with custom breakout board to expose 3 output bytes and 2 input bytes.
+Stepper motor control is real-time over the interface, with only high current motor drivers betwwen board and steppers.

+Software allow for basic cnc configuration and controls, loading of svg and vdx files to find holes positions.
+Path algorithm tries a few differents patterns and select shortest.

+PCB of breakout board is included in project.

 Pictures of the CNC drilling machine construction and tests (also some early prototypes)
 * https://goo.gl/photos/cUezNY92o8xAcwc56
 * https://goo.gl/photos/mY4PiU6PA8UAoFRF8